 UK Government Foreign Travel Advice provides further guidance and the Working Overseas – Guidance for Managers advises PIs to establish an evacuation procedure at the start of the project to ensure the safety of all staff members working on the project, irrespective of whether they are Imperial employees.

 - UK nationals would normally return to the UK.

 - Non UK nationals may not wish to do this or may not be unable to do so due to UK visa and entry requirements.

 PIs are reminded that criminal activity undertaken by individuals or by Imperial College London is subject to the laws of the visited country.
 Criminal prosecutions or civil actions may be brought in that jurisdiction as well as in the UK.

 There may be severe consequences for both the College and individuals such as fines and imprisonment, with legal action potentially resulting in reputational damage.

 Safeguarding is the action taken to promote the welfare of children under the age of 18 and vulnerable adults and protect them from harm.
-Within research projects this may include staff, students and collaborators, as well as anyone directly affected by our research and teaching activities on campus, and at research and fieldwork sites in the UK or overseas e.g. research subjects, patients, and local communities.
+Within research projects this may include staff, students and collaborators, as well as anyone directly affected by our research and teaching activities on campus, and at research and fieldwork sites in the UK or overseas e.g. research subjects, patients, local communities etc.